 May 26, 2016

 Acetone is a powerful solvent that quickly dissolves ABS.
 However, the ABS reconstitutes itself once the acetone has evaporated.
-This phenomenon is used for welding ABS drain pipes (ABS glue is contains acetone).
+This phenomenon is used for welding ABS drain pipes (ABS glue contains acetone).
 It also allows us to use 'ABS juice' to apply a thin film of ABS to the print bed to help with adhesion.

 3D printed fan duct - using ABS before (left) and after acetone vapor polishing (right)